 Usually, I cover a topic in each session and then pick queries from the participants and discuss it Live at that point.
 It is the usual format of my clarification sessions, but session held on 17th December 2016 I introduced a twist.
-At this meeting, I invited Akanksha Ashar, who cleared her PMI-PBA® on 5th Dec 16 to share exam experience for each PMI-PBA® exam domain.
+At this meeting, I invited Akanksha Ashar, who cleared her PMI-PBA® exam on 5th Dec 16 to share exam experience for each PMI-PBA® exam domain.
 I knew that participants would love to interact with someone who had just passed the exam.

 After my session, she started to share, guidelines she followed to study and to crack PMI-PBA® exam confidently.
 Friends, let’s have these guidelines in her words:

 Hi everyone, this is Akanksha Ashar, just like to share few guidelines for your upcoming exam: